-In HR consultancy, you'll advise on policies and procedures, develop and implement human resource models, and work on resolving issues that a company might have within its current workforce.
+As a human resource consultant, you'll advise on policies and procedures, develop and implement human resource models, and work on resolving issues that a company might have within its current workforce.
 It's also possible to help recruit and train new employees.

 The role of an HR consultant depends heavily on what your clients need at the moment, and it's ever-evolving, so consistent career training is more than necessary.
 In general, it's the job of human resources consultants to provide solutions.

-HR consultants assist businesses in maximising the value of their HR efforts and endeavours to help businesses across various departments.
+Successful HR consultants assist businesses in maximising the value of their HR efforts and endeavours to help businesses across various departments.

 Job Responsibilities of an HR Consultant

 Many responsibilities fall within the scope of a professional HR consultant, and consultants must have the training and professional knowledge to meet these typical client expectations.
 HR Consultant job descriptions include but are not limited to: